If You Want More Ideas, Get a Dog

 4 It’s Low Effort

 Unlike other physical activities, walking doesn’t require deep concentration.
 As long as you don’t walk for too long or choose a challenging route, it isn’t physically demanding.
 It means your mind is free to wander.
-Often it’s during the walk that you get a eureka moment, a sudden realisation, or a breakthrough thought.
+Often during the walk, you get a eureka moment, a sudden realisation, or a breakthrough thought.

 So to summarise